 Eye health is something many of us take for granted, especially considering the amount of strain we put them under in modern society, with activities so often involving excessive screen time.

-It’s clear that the modern diet isn’t always the healthiest either; couple that with the ageing process and it becomes more apparent than ever that focusing on a healthier diet could be of significant benefit to our eye health, eyesight and overall wellbeing.
+It’s clear that the modern diet isn’t always the healthiest either; couple that with the aging process and it becomes more apparent than ever that focusing on a healthier diet could be of significant benefit to our eye health, eyesight, and overall wellbeing.

 How do you have your eggs in the morning?
 Of course, you don’t have to consume eggs first thing if you don’t have time, or just can’t stomach them as soon as you rise.
 Eggs contain lutein and zeaxanthin which accumulate in the macular pigment of the eye.